NFL MVP Odds and Best Bets

 These are the current odds to win the 2021 NFL MVP, per BetMGM.

-Now that we’re seven weeks into the season and we’ve seemingly witnessed highs and lows of each franchise, the landscape for NFL MVP makes a lot of sense when you look at the standings and the Most Valuable Player odds.
-It's telling that when you look at the top 15 options for NFL MVP odds that 13 of the top 15 options are quarterbacks.
+Now that we’re 17 weeks into the season and we’ve seemingly witnessed highs and lows of each franchise, the landscape for NFL MVP odds makes a lot of sense when you look at the standings and the NFL Most Valuable Player odds.
+It's telling that when you look at the remaining 12 options available at BetMGM for odds to win NFL MVP that only 2 of the betting options aren't quarterbacks.

-Each player in the top five on the oddsboard is on a team with a winning record and leads their respective divisional standings.
+Each player in the top five on the oddsboard is on a team with a winning record and, outside of Taylor with the Colts, leads their respective division.
 It’s not rocket science -- If your team plays well, the quarterback is going to shine.

-As for who has dropped in the odds, look no further than Patrick Mahomes.
-After opening as the +600 fave, he’s since dropped to +4000 for NFL MVP odds.
-These are the largest NFL MVP odds for Mahomes he’s ever had in his career as a starting NFL quarterback.
-This is either the best buy-high scenario in NFL MVP betting odds history or we’re seeing the demise of a 2021 NFL MVP case die in front of our eyes.
-Mahomes already has nine interceptions in 2021, which surpasses his total INTs thrown just in 2020 with six.
+As for who has dropped and risen in the odds, look no further than Patrick Mahomes.
+After opening as the +600 fave, he’s since dropped to +5000 for NFL MVP odds entering Week 18.
+His odds were as high as +6500 prior to the Week 10 win over the Raiders and were the largest NFL MVP odds for Mahomes he’s ever had in his career as a starting NFL quarterback.
+Mahomes already has 13 interceptions in 2021, which surpasses his total INTs thrown just in 2019 and 2020 combined.